Wenlab/ZephIR-preprocessing/README.md

 If port 5000 is not available or does not work, try using a different port number, such as 5001.
 Adjust your port forwarding settings accordingly.

 ### Step 9: identify the coordinates of annotated points in the original image stacks
-Once you finish tracking all the neurons and saving your results in the `annotations.h5` using ZephIR, you can run the following scripts to find the normalized coordinates of these neurons in the original image stacks.
+Once you finish tracking all the neurons and saving your results in the `annotations.h5` using ZephIR, you can run the following scripts to find (in `annotations_edited.h5`) the normalized coordinates of these neurons in the original image stacks.

 ```matlab
 cd scripts